nwchemgit/nwchem-wiki/Compiling-NWChem.md

 export SCALAPACK="location of Scalapack and BLACS library"
 ```
+### How to deal with with  integer size of Linear Algebra libraries
-WARNING: In the case of 64-bit platforms, most vendors optimized BLAS
+In the case of 64-bit platforms, most vendors optimized BLAS
 libraries cannot be used.
 This is due to the fact that while NWChem uses
 64-bit integers (i.e. integer\*8) on 64-bit platforms, most of the
 vendors optimized BLAS libraries used 32-bit integers.
 The same holds
 for the ScaLAPACK libraries, which internally use 32-bit integers.

-A method is now available to link against the libraries mentioned above,
+A method is available to link against the libraries mentioned above,
 using the following procedure:
 ```
    cd $NWCHEM_TOP/src
    make clean
    make 64_to_32
-   make USE_64TO32=y  BLASOPT=" optimized BLAS"
+   make USE_64TO32=y  BLASOPT=" optimized BLAS" SCALAPACK="location of Scalapack and BLACS library"
 ```
 E.g., for IBM64 this looks like